salt-extensions/salt-extension-migrate/README.md

                         A YAML file providing defaults for Copier template questions.
 Handy when migrating many modules.
 For available questions, see https://salt-extensions.github.io/salt-extension-
                         copier/ref/questions.html
   -y, --yes             Assume yes on all questions.
 Makes the migration non-interactive.
-You need to update some
+In case you did not provide a
-                        answers to the Copier template afterwards (especially author metadata)
+                        data-file with custom default answers, you need to update some answers to the Copier template afterwards (especially author metadata)
 ```